lizhou21/EA-WGCN/README.md

 # EA-WGCN
-A Weighted GCN with Logical Adjacency Matrix for Relation Extraction
+A Weighted GCN with Logical Adjacency Matrix for Relation Extraction (ECAI 2020)